AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 ---
 # Journey canvas overview

 The Journey canvas visualization allows you to analyze and gain deep insights on the journeys that you provide to your users and customers.
-It allows you to define a journey, then see how users left (fell out) or continued through (fell through) the journey.
+It allows you to define a journey, then see how people left (fell out) or continued through (fell through) the journey.

 Journey canvas allows you to build analyses of user journeys by creating a flexible graph of nodes and arrows representing any combination of events, dimension items, and filters.
 Drag nodes on the canvas to rearrange the events and conditions of the journey.
 As you do, data updates accordingly.